linguisticteam/resource-central/README.md

 * US2: As an administrator, I can update the details of existing resources.
 Importance = 10
 * US3: As a guest, I can search for resources based on title, author, keywords, etc. Importance = 10
 * US4: As a guest, I can see all existing resources in a paginated view.
 Importance = 10
+* US5: As a developer, I can see a log file which has all the errors related to the system's operation (not errors related to data validation), so that I can be aware of problems and more easily debug them.
+Importance = 20

 Work in process:
 * US1: As an administrator, I can add new resources to the system.
 Importance = 40